movalex/BMD_requests/README.md

 3. Projection mode for spherical camera
 4. Enable decay on camera projection
 5. Lights with specular only mode
 6. Cast shadows from all lights.
-PBR Render (yes, I know)
 7. Advanced UV Mapping tool

 ## Node Management